allenai/natural-instructions/tasks/README.md

 `task1314_country_abbreviation` | Given a country name, return the abbrevation name of the given country | Answer Generation `task1315_find_range_array` | Given a list of integers, find the range of the list  | Answer Generation `task1316_remove_duplicates_string` | Given a string, remove all the duplicate characters from the string  | Answer Generation
+`task1398_obqa_question_generation` | Given a fact, generate a question that can be answered using given the fact | Question Generation
+`task1399_obqa_answer_generation` | Given a fact and question, generate an answer to the question | Answer Generation `task1400_obqa_incorrect_answer_generation` | Given a fact and question, generate three incorrect answers to the question | Incorrect Answer Generation
+`task1401_obqa_sentence_generation` | Given a question and answer, generate a fact statement | Sentence Generation `task1402_clue_question_generation` | Given a Chinese passage, generate a question based on the passage | Question Generation